What Are Skill-Based Math Challenges?

 Who They're For

-- Self-directed learners who enjoy a significant challenge
+- Lifelong learners who enjoy puzzle-like challenges

 Why We Love Them